MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/user-roles-groups.md

 2. **Add multiple users manually** - You can add multiple users at once by using the bulk upload feature via the CSV file.
 Refer **[this article](../user-management/organize-users/add-multiple-users-to-the-group.md)** to learn how.

-3. **Add users via API** - Microsoft Community Training platform provides APIs to push users to the platform from your existing system.
+3. **Add users via API** - Community Training provides APIs to push users to the platform from your existing system.
 To learn how to leverage APIs, refer **[this article](../infrastructure-management/install-your-platform-instance/apis.md)**.

 ### I have a list of users in an Excel file.
 How can I add them to the portal?

 You can import users using CSV data to the platform.
 However, there are certain prerequisites involved.

-[**Refer here**](../user-management/organize-users/add-multiple-users-to-the-group.md) for the detailed steps.
+[**go here**](../user-management/organize-users/add-multiple-users-to-the-group.md) for the detailed steps.

 ### Will I be able to bulk import users from my existing database?

-Yes, you can bulk import existing users to Microsoft community training using our REST APIs.
+Yes, you can bulk import existing users to Community Training using our REST APIs.

 ### Bulk upload users feature doesn't seem to be working.